The Scales of Justice Need Rebalancing

-What the civics classes usually fail to mention is that regardless of the fact that jurors are supposed to consider the accused innocent until proven guilty, it is human nature to assume the worst of someone who is accused of committing a heinous crime.
+What the civics classes usually fail to mention is that regardless of the fact that jurors are supposed to consider the accused innocent until proven guilty, it is human nature to assume the worst of someone who is accused of committing a heinous crime which is what makes the defense lawyer’s job so difficult and why anyone in such a position should seek out an experienced and competent criminal defense lawyer to protect their rights.
 Jurors come with their own biases and world views and may find it difficult to suppress their inclinations and deal with the facts of the case.
 The civics lesson also usually fails to point out that if the accused chooses to go with a court-appointed lawyer, he or she will not be as likely to have an as aggressive and competent advocate as the state will.
 If the accused makes the wise decision to pay for his or her own defense, he or she can expect to spend his or her entire life’s savings (and perhaps the life’s savings of other friends and family members) just to have competent representation.
 Even if the accused has the means to pay for such a competent lawyer, there are no guarantees that he or she will be found not guilty regardless of the evidence or whether or not the accused committed the crime.
 And if the jury finds the defendant not guilty, then what?
-Sure, he or she is technically cleared of the crime but he or she still has to pay all the legal fees for his or her lawyer and the fact that he or she was ever charged will remain on his or her criminal record.
+Sure, he or she is technically cleared of the crime but he or she still has to pay all the legal fees for his or her lawyer, and the fact that he or she was ever charged will remain on his or her criminal record.
+In any case, hiring a criminal defense attorney could be immensely beneficial in terms of regaining control of your life one move at a time.

 Now enter the media.
 If the case becomes a compelling enough story, the media becomes a factor.
 The media is something of a wild card because the media can help or hurt the accused based on whatever the media wants the storyline to be.
 Now the job of finding an impartial jury has become infinitely more difficult.
 Ideally, prospective jurors should know nothing about the case other than what has been presented them by the judge.
 If this proves impossible, some jurors may already have an opinion based on what they have seen or read in the news.